Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_ONE_Weather_Station/SenseCAP_ONE_Compact_Weather_Station/Tutorials-Getting Started with SenseCAP ONE Compact Weather Sensor.md

 There is a waterproof round cover at the bottom of the device.
 Turn it counterclockwise to remove this cover, and you can see a USB Type-C connector and a configuration button.

 Connect the device to your computer with a USB Type-C cable.
 The computer will automatically install the device driver.
-After the driver is successfully installed, you can see a serial port in the device\'s manager.
+After the driver is successfully installed, you can see a serial port in the device's manager.

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/SenseCAP%20ONE%20Compact%20Weather%20Sensor_/image16.png"/></div>